jonhan/carinfo-android/README.md

 # Car info app for Android

 ### Scope
-This app fetches the attributes of a car from the backend API, at the moment it always fetches them from a hard-coded JSON-file, but in the future it can also fetch from a backend based on the vin-number.
+This app fetches the attributes of a car from the backend API and renders it in an `Activity`.
+At the moment it always fetches them from a hard-coded JSON-file, but in the future it can also fetch from backend based on the vin-number.
 It's completely written in Kotlin.

 The app is organized into two modules: